golanlevin/axidraw/README.md

 7. Plug in the AxiDraw to your computer

-8. Start the Node CNCServer to open communications with your AxiDraw
+8. Start the Node CNCServer to open communications with your AxiDraw.
+You should hear the motors click on after running this command:
 ```
 sudo node cncserver --botType=axidraw
 ```